tanveerhussainnxb/laravel-app/readme.md

 ### Step 4: Configure Database

 Now that you have the environment configured, you need to create a database configuration for it.
 Please open the file ***app/config/database.php*** or ***app/config/local*** and edit it to match your local database settings.

+### Step 5: Populate Database
+Run these commands to create and populate Users table:

+	php artisan migrate
+	php artisan db:seed

+### Step 6: Browse Application
+Now you can easily browse the application according to configuration setting.

+## License

+This is free software distributed under the terms of the MIT license